 Next came The Dutch, a roots-inspired American restaurant I opened in SoHo with two of my partners from Locanda Verde–Josh Pickard and Luke Ostrom.
 Later that year, we took The Dutch on the road down to Miami Beach, Florida not too far from where my grandfather ran The Surf Club back in the day.

-This past October I got involved up at The Public Theater making sure everybody there had something nice to eat and something good to drink inside Joe’s Pub, one of my favorite music venues in the city, and The Library at The Public.
+In October 2012 I got involved up at The Public Theater making sure everybody there had something nice to eat and something good to drink inside Joe’s Pub, one of my favorite music venues in the city, and The Library at The Public.

-As you’re reading this, Josh, Luke and I have just opened Lafayette in NoHo, our French grand café and bakery open morning, noon and night on the corner of Lafayette and Great Jones Street inside a Hardenbergh landmark building.
+Then came Lafayette in NoHo, our French grand café and bakery open morning, noon and night on Lafayette and Great Jones Street inside a corner landmark building that was originally designed by Henry J. Hardenbergh, it’s a real stunner.

 I have also written two cookbooks with my wife, Gwen Hyman: Urban Italian: True Stories and Simple Recipes from a Life In Food (Bloomsbury) and American Flavor (Ecco/HarperCollins).